-The U.S. Army Contracting Command awarded Senspex a five-year indefinite-delivery / indefinite quantity (IDIQ) Contract to provide spare parts and Field Service Representative (FSR) support for live-fire training ranges under the Army Targetry System (ATS) program within the Continental United States (CONUS) and Outside the Continental United States (OCONUS).
+On June 30, 2022 the U.S. Army Contracting Command - Warren (ACC-DTA) Contract awarded Senspex, Inc. a five-year indefinite-delivery / indefinite quantity (IDIQ) contract valued at over $9 million.
+Contract W56HZV-22-D-0059 was awarded as a result of Solicitation W56HZV-21-R-0113 to support the Army Targetry Systems (ATS) Sustainment Spare Parts and Field Service Representative (FSR) Service Support requirement.
+The ability to procure parts to maintain each of these ranges will result in further capability to sustain existing Army ranges at over 90 Sustainable Range Program (SRP) installations within the Continental United States (CONUS) and Outside the Continental United States (OCONUS).
 As part of the ATS program, live-fire training exercises by U.S. forces and/or its allies are conducted for the purpose of developing and improving military combat skills.
 This training is accomplished in various geographical locations throughout the world and under a variety of environmental conditions.
-Within the scope of the overall contract, contractor(s) to provide sustainment support for Moving Infantry Targets (MITs), Moving Armor Target (MATs), Stationary Infantry Targets (SITs), Stationary Armor Targets (SATs), and camera/video systems associated with these targets.
-The combined estimated contract value for all delivery orders resulting from this contract is $1,075,000.00.
+Senspex provides various Senspex long-range thermal imaging cameras systems and services related to the installation and maintenance of these systems.
+The company was previously awarded a a five-year IDIQ contract under contract W56HZV-16-D-0129 with ACC DTA.

 The Army TADSS Maintenance Program (ATMP) contract, awarded by the Army Contracting Command Orlando, supports of the US Army Program Executive Office for Simulation, Training and Instrumentation (PEO STRI) which will sustain more than 300,000 TADSS systems used in several locations worldwide for seven years, including live-fire ranges and instrumentation systems.
 As a Lockheed Martin team member of ATMP, Senspex will provide offsite, depot level repair of camera systems including thermal imaging cameras and Electro-Optical Sensor Systems (EOSS).
 The contract has a ceiling value of $3.53B to sustain training aids, devices, simulators and simulations (TADSS) systems across several locations worldwide.